To locate a suitable host/host institution in Finland, please use the tips and advice given below:

 - International conferences are also good opportunities to find out about colleagues in your own field in Finland.

 - See a list of universities in Finland.

-- Find out in which Finnish universities the previous U.S. Fulbright grantees have spent their Fulbright period.
-For information on the previous grantees, their field of study, project title and host institution, please visit the Fulbright grantee lists.
-The list also includes similar information on the Finnish Fulbright grantees to the U.S. The alumni of the program are always happy to advice new candidates.
+- Find out in which Finnish universities the previous U.S. Fulbright grantees have spent their Fulbright periods at.
+For information on the previous grantees, their fields of study, project titles, and host institutions, please visit the Fulbright grantee lists.
+The list also includes similar information on the Finnish Fulbright grantees to the U.S. The alumni of the program are always happy to advise new candidates.

 - Learn about research in Finland.